 - A throw toy - Walking your dog around is fun but since your walking around without a leash you night want to maximize yours' and your pet's enjoyment by playing fetch.

-The video above is the result of our training, notice that my dog can move slowly and adjust his speed as I go faster.
-We can also do pivot turns and stops whenever I stop.
+The video above is the result of our training.
+Notice that my dog can move slowly and adjust his speed as I go faster.
+We can also do pivot turns and he stops whenever I stop.

 Here is a list of things you must NOT do while walking your dog without a leash:

 - DO NOT chase your dog - if your dog is walking or running quite far from you, do not panic; stop and use your angry voice.
 Chasing your dog will make your dog think that you are playing tag and you're "it".
 And if your dog enjoys this game every time he/she comes free off leash he/she will run for you to chase after him/her.